Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The packet was received by the bot manager.
 * We are waiting for the order to create the portal.
 * The order to build the portal was given
+* Creating a portal with a secure algorithm by the blockchain administrator
 #